West Side Story (1961 film): Plot

 In New York City in 1957, two teenage gangs compete for control on the Upper West Side.
 The Jets, a group of whites led by Riff, brawl with the Sharks, Puerto Ricans led by Bernardo.
 Lieutenant Schrank and Officer Krupke arrive and break it up.
 The Jets challenge the Sharks to a rumble to be held after an upcoming dance.

 Riff wants his best friend Tony, a co-founder and former member of the Jets, to fight at the rumble.
 Riff invites Tony to the dance, but Tony says he senses something important is coming.
 Riff suggests it could happen at the dance.
 Tony finally agrees to go.
 Meanwhile, Bernardo's younger sister, Maria, tells her best friend and Bernardo's girlfriend, Anita, how excited she is about the dance.
 At the dance, the two gangs and their girls refuse to intermingle.
-Tony arrives; he and Maria fall in love instantly, but Bernardo angrily demands that Tony stay away from her.
+Tony arrives; he and Maria fall in love instantly, but Bernardo angrily demands that Tony stay away from her and sends her home.
 Riff proposes a midnight meeting with Bernardo at Doc's drug store to settle the rules for the rumble.

-Maria is sent home; Anita argues that Bernardo is overprotective of Maria, and they compare the advantages of Puerto Rico and the mainland United States.
+Anita argues that Bernardo is overprotective of Maria, and they compare the advantages of Puerto Rico and the US mainland.
 Tony sneaks onto Maria's fire escape where they reaffirm their love.
 Krupke, who suspects the Jets are planning something, warns them not to cause trouble.
 The Sharks arrive, and the gangs agree to a showdown the following evening under the highway, with a one-on-one fistfight.
 When Schrank arrives, the gangs feign friendship.
 Schrank orders the Sharks out and fails to discover information about the fight.

 The next day at the bridal shop where they work, Anita accidentally tells Maria about the rumble.
 Tony arrives to see Maria.
 Anita, shocked, warns them about the consequences if Bernardo learns of their relationship.
 Maria makes Tony promise to prevent the rumble.
 Tony and Maria fantasize about their wedding.